Nonlinear Transformations Against Unlearnable Datasets: Experimental Evaluation

-\textbf{Autoregressive~\citep{DBLP:journals/corr/abs-2206-03693}:} As per~\cite{DBLP:journals/corr/abs-2305-19254}, autoregressive perturbations are not linearly separable, making them difficult to break using OPA.
+\textbf{Autoregressive~\cite{DBLP:journals/corr/abs-2206-03693}:} As per~\cite{DBLP:journals/corr/abs-2305-19254}, autoregressive perturbations are not linearly separable, making them difficult to break using OPA.
 In our experiments, we utilized an unlearnable dataset with autoregressive perturbation of $\epsilon=1$, reported to have a test accuracy of 11.75\%.
-Employing the same nonlinear transformations as Deepconfuse, error-maximizing, and synthetic approaches (summarized in Table \ref{t:6}), we also utilized the built-in ImageDataGenerator from Keras on the training and validation datasets with similar attributes to the error-minimizing approach, excluding height and width shift shear range.
-The model architecture employed is akin to the synthetic approach, as detailed in Table \ref{fig:synarchitecture}.
-Training the model for ten epochs with a learning rate of 0.001, we achieved an 86.9\% test accuracy, a 97.91\% validation accuracy, and a 96.06\% training accuracy.
+After applying our approach on the autoregressive dataset, we achieved a model with a test accuracy of 86.66\%.
 As expected, OPA was able to achieve a model with a low test accuracy of 25.59\%.

-\textbf{OPS~\citep{DBLP:conf/iclr/WuCXH23}:} As reported in~\cite{DBLP:conf/iclr/WuCXH23}, the ResNet18 model trained on unlearnable examples generated by OPS perturbations achieved a test accuracy of 15.56\%.
+\textbf{OPS~\cite{DBLP:conf/iclr/WuCXH23}:} As reported in~\cite{DBLP:conf/iclr/WuCXH23}, the ResNet18 model trained on unlearnable examples generated by OPS perturbations achieved a test accuracy of 15.56\%.
 Similar to synthetic perturbations, OPS is also a type of class-wise perturbations that is highly vulnerable to the linear transformation technique performed by OPA in~\cite{DBLP:journals/corr/abs-2305-19254}.
-Employing almost similar transformations as the autoregressive dataset, we used the same model architecture outlined in Table~\ref{fig:synarchitecture}.
-The model underwent training for 30 epochs with a learning rate of 0.001, resulting in a test accuracy of 86.71\%.
+After applying our approach on the OPS dataset, we achieved a model with a test accuracy of 87.76\%.
 The ResNet18 model trained using OPA achieved a slightly better test accuracy of 88.10\%, indicating that linear transformations are more appropriate for breaking OPS perturbations.
-Table~\ref{t:6} details the nonlinear transformations applied to this dataset.
-In addition to the techniques used for autoregressive perturbations, we introduced a width and height shift range of 0.3.
-The model achieved a training accuracy of 95.77\% and a validation accuracy of 90.07\%.